-A. Maintain two (2) copies of applicable federal, state, and local regulations.
+A. Maintain two (2) copies of applicable federal and state regulations.
 Post one copy of each in the clean room at the regulated area where workers will have daily access to the regulations and keep another copy in the Contractor's office.